Knolo

 How does pricing compare?

-Does Knolo do autonomous browsing like Manus?
+Can Knolo do autonomous web browsing and research like Manus?

 Can Knolo agents talk to each other like Manus's multi-agent system?

-Which one is better for a small business that wants AI to do real work, not just one-off tasks?
+Which is better for a small business that wants AI to do real work, not just one-off tasks?

 Keep exploring